Age of consent in North America: Clipperton Island (France)

 Clipperton Island is an uninhabited nine-square-kilometre (approx. 3.5-square-mile) coral atoll in the eastern Pacific Ocean, a state private property under the direct authority of the French government, administered by the Minister of Overseas France.
 The laws of France where applicable apply.
 See Ages of consent in Europe#France.

 Costa Rica

-Costa Rica does not have an exact age of consent but has age difference limits between sexual partners, independent of gender.
+In Costa Rica the age of consent is 18, with an exemption allowing for a 7-year age difference for 15-, 16-, and 17-year-olds; and for 5-year age difference for 13-, and 14-year olds.

 Costa Rican law 9406 makes it illegal for a person 18 years of age or older to have sexual relations with another person less than 15 years old if the older party is five or more years older than the minor.
 If the younger sexual partner is between 15 and 17 years old, the maximum age difference permitted is seven years.

+For 13- and 14-year-olds, an age difference of only five years is permitted.

+However, sexual relations with persons aged 13 to 17 constitute the offense of "relations with a minor" (Article 159), carrying base penalties ranging from two to six years in prison—depending on the age difference—and up to 10 years if a position of authority is involved.

+Any sexual contact with a minor under the age of 13 is classified as rape, with prison sentences of ten to fifteen years.
+(Article 156).

 Cuba

-The effective age of consent in Cuba is 12.
-The Código Penal de Cuba of 2022 provides that laws of estupro (statutory rape) apply to minors over 12 (but under 16) only if charges are filed by their guardian, and such charges may be dropped before or during the trial.
+The age of consent in Cuba is 12.
+The Código Penal de Cuba of 2022 provides that laws of estupro apply to minors over 12 (but under 16) only when deception or abuse of authority is involved.
+Charges are filed by their guardian, and such charges may be dropped before or during the trial.